 - I am interested in nursing.

-- I am a current enlisted soldier on active duty in the Army.
+- I am a currently serving in the Army

 If you are a current undergraduate or graduate student with at least two full academic years remaining before completion of your degree, you may qualify for a four-, three- or two-year Army ROTC program.
 Which program you enter will be determined by your academic level and any previous military experience.

 Students take Army ROTC courses for many reasons.
 Some just want to know more about the Army and learn what it is to be a commissioned officer.
 Some have already decided to earn their commission as a second lieutenant by participating actively in our program.
 But, regardless of your particular situation, starting Army ROTC as a freshman or sophomore is as easy as signing up for any other elective course at WMU.
 Simply add a section of either MSL1010 (freshman level) or MSL2010 (sophomore level) for the fall semester, or MSL1020 or MSL2020 for the spring semester.
 Each section consists of a class and lab once weekly.
 These are elective credits that may apply toward your WMU degree.
 Once enrolled in one of these military science electives, you can take your time to become familiar with the different Army ROTC options available to you.
 You are under no obligation by simply taking the elective classes.
 If at any time you choose to become an active cadet in order to seek a commission, just let us know and we'll work on getting you qualified.